 This gallery contains 8 photos.

-Pose with your favourite film character at this outdoor art exhibition, which runs until late July 2020.
+Pose with your favourite film character at this outdoor art exhibition, which runs until July 2023.

 Jane Austen (1775-1817) spent most of her years living in Hampshire and Bath, but visited London frequently throughout her adult life.
 Her favourite brother Henry Thomas Austen (1771-1850) lived in the capital for a lot of his life, while publishing houses were another incentive for the author to visit London.